hannahbartmn/ATP.ranking/README.md

 # Contents

-Find out about the dataset and the weight functions with: The dataset can be accessed with:
+Find out about the dataset and the weight functions with:

 ``` r
 help(package = "ATP.ranking")